davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

   - you start working and committing code for the `2.0.0` version
   - as there's no way to specify `2.0.0-beta` the manifest states `1.0.0` although the code is technically `2.0`-ish
 - Git tags are ambiguous:
-  - when I was thinking in terms of a protracted "beta" phase, I used a mix of Chrome `x.y.z.0` manifest versions and Semver `vX.Y.Z.beta-N` Git tags, so up until some theoretical `1.0` release, the two would _never_ align
+  - when I was thinking in terms of a protracted "beta" phase, I used a mix of Chrome `x.y.z.0` manifest versions and Semver `vX.Y.Z.beta-N` Git tags, so up until some theoretical `1.1.0` release, the two would _never_ align
 - it’s confusing for everyone:
   - tagging releases, generating release notes and creating zips was an ongoing headache as there was no clear system on how the incompatible formats were supposed to marry-up

-## Versioning
+## Versioning for product releases

-### Context
+### Where versioning matters

-To give some context to the rest of the article, let's review the various versioning touchpoints.
+To give some context to the rest of the article, let's review the all versioning touchpoints.

-There are terms and values to keep track of:
+There are various terms and values to keep track of:

 - manifest `version`, e.g. `1.0.0.n`
 - potential manifest `version_name`, e.g. `Control Space 1.0`